akimwong/3_Cloud/Journey/10201/Readme.md

 - Downloading common files from the internet
 - ...
 4. The EC2 User Data Script runs with the root user

+** When you stop an instance and then started again after a little while, the public IPv4 is going to be changed.
+So we're going to get a new public IPv4.
+The private IPv4 will not have change.